Lumi-supercomputer/Getting_Started_with_AI_workshop/06_Bulding_containers_from_conda_pip_environments/index.md

      * Directly on LUMI
 2. Using cotainr, update the container you built using the `python312.yml` conda environment to contain a few extra packages of your choice.
 Open an interactive Python interpreter in the container and import your newly added packages.
 3. Create a conda environment file for installing [panopticapi](https://github.com/cocodataset/panopticapi) and use it to build a container for LUMI-C using cotainr.

+Suggested solutions to the exercises are given in `06_exercise_solutions.md`.